OJarvey/Road-Ready-Driving/README.md

 <details>
 <summary>📋 Agile Methodology</summary>

-The project was managed using Agile practices, with GitHub serving as the central hub for tracking tasks and progress.
-The development process was driven by iterative sprints, where user stories were defined, prioritized, and implemented to meet the needs of users and stakeholders.
+The project followed Agile methodology, with GitHub used to track tasks and progress.
+Development was driven by user stories, which were carefully prioritized and implemented to meet real user needs.
+These stories shaped the feature set and ensured the build remained user-focused and iterative throughout.
 These user stories, detailed below, guided the creation of features, ensuring a user-centric and incremental approach to building the "Road Ready Driving" website.

 - **GitHub Agile Workflow**
   <img src="documentation/agile/github-agile.png" alt="GitHub Agile Workflow" width="500"/>